WWE News: The Undertaker Retires With Dignity After ‘WrestleMania 33’ Loss

 WWE WrestleMania 33 will live long in the memory as The Undertaker retires after loss to Roman Reigns.
-As I recently predicted in the Inquisitr, WrestleMania 33 had the look of “out with the old, in with the new.”
+As recently predicted in the Inquisitr, WrestleMania 33 had the look of “out with the old, in with the new.”
 The card was packed with matches between active WWE superstars and those who are in the twilight of their careers.
 All those matches went in the manner predicted, with the exception of The Undertaker vs. Roman Reigns.
-Let’s face it, The Undertaker is a WrestleMania legend, The Phenom dominated the event for over 20-years, but all good things must come to an end.
+Let’s face it, The Undertaker is a WrestleMania legend, The Phenom dominated the event for over 20 years, but all good things must come to an end.

-It has been widely reported that The Undertaker had surgery on a hip last year, and that he needed a hip replacement.
-At 52-years-old The Undertaker has been an infrequent competitor for years; the only real question was how The Deadman would announce his retirement.
+It has been widely reported that The Undertaker had surgery on a hip last year and that he needed a hip replacement.
+At 52-years-old, The Undertaker has been an infrequent competitor for years; the only real question was how The Deadman would announce his retirement.
 Of course, the WWE universe would have liked nothing better than to see The Undertaker put Roman Reigns firmly in his place.
 For most, the thought of The Undertaker losing his final WrestleMania match to Reigns bordered on the unthinkable, and yet it appears that is how the curtain was brought down on The Undertaker’s stellar career.

 The Undertaker has dominated WrestleMania since 1990, and no one would have begrudged him one final, thrilling, victory but it was not to be.
 When The Undertaker vs. Roman Reigns was elevated to the main event at WrestleMania 33, the WWE universe suspected that the end was nigh for the “Taker of Souls.”
 When the legendary Jim Ross took to the ring to announce the match, the fans knew that they were seeing The Undertaker in action for the last time.

-When the battle commenced many expected to see a Roman Reigns heel turn against The Undertaker, but they were to be disappointed.
+When the battle commenced, many expected to see a Roman Reigns heel turn against The Undertaker, but they were to be disappointed.
 Of course, a “no holds barred” match was always likely to see some nefarious tactics, and both the Taker and Reigns smashed their opponent with steel chairs.
 That said, as reported by the Mirror, Reigns came out on top in a relatively clean contest.

 Reigns subjected The Undertaker to four Superman punches and four spears, one through a table, before the Deadman’s resistance finally crumbled.
 What followed will undoubtedly go down as one of the defining moments in WrestleMania history.